-Our directors other than Mr. Kanders who is compensated pursuant to his employment agreement (which is described below under the heading "Employment Agreements"), are entitled to receive a payment of \$2,000 for each regular and special meeting of the Board of Directors attended either in person or telephonically.
-From time to time, non-employee directors may also receive discretionary option or stock grants under equity incentive plans.
+Our directors, other than Mr. Kanders who is compensated pursuant to his employment agreement (which is described below under the heading "Employment Agreements"), are entitled to receive a payment of \$2,000 for each regular and special meeting of the Board of Directors attended either in person or telephonically.
+From time to time, non-employee directors may also receive discretionary option or stock grants under the 2005 Stock Incentive Plan.
+In 2007, each of our non-employee directors were awarded options under the 2005 Stock Incentive Plan to purchase 50,000 shares of common stock at an exercise price of \$5.98 of which 12,500 vested immediately with the remaining 37,500 options vest equally over three consecutive quarters commencing December 31, 2007.
+Such options were the first equity awards granted to our non-employee directors since 2005.